Training Dataset Dumper Tutorial#

 Run the dataset dumper over the tutorial sample.
 Give the output file a non-default name so we don't overwrite it later!

-dump-single-btag -c ../training-dataset-dumper/configs/EMPFlow.json <your_path_to>/ftag_tutorial/data/DAOD_FTAG1.ttbar_tutorial.root --out-file output_with_jet_calibration.h5
+dump-single-btag -c ../training-dataset-dumper/configs/EMPFlow.json <your_path_to>/ftag_tutorial/data/DAOD_FTAG1.ttbar_tutorial.root --output output_with_jet_calibration.h5

 Open the config file in a text editor of your choice and replace in configs/EMPFlow.json